Southern Weekly: 2005 Group Resignation Incident

 Reportedly a large number of journalists quit their jobs to voice anger against the newly elected editor-in-chief, but later the Southern media group published a statement that said this was fake information.

 2007 Annual Ceremony Incident

 In a national gathering that Southern Weekly held in Beijing Bayi Theater, Du Daozheng, the editor of a magazine called Yan Huang Chun Qiu, was awarded the most respectable Chinese media, but a central government propaganda office official called and ordered the award to be canceled.
 All related shots of the ceremony were also deleted.

-2009 Obama Interview Incident

 2013 New Year Editorial Incident

 The provincial propaganda authorities forced Southern Weekly to run a provided commentary glorifying the Chinese Communist Party in place of the paper's annual new year editorial, which had been a call for proper implementation of the country's constitution.
 Journalists on the paper publicly objected to this interference – which is an unusual occurrence in China – via Sina Weibo.
 The censorship order was believed to have come from provincial propaganda chief Tuo Zhen, a former vice-president of state-run Xinhua.